Friday, October 01, 2010

 Photobucket

-I never thought I'd be glad that parental over-protective hysteria is so rampant in this country, but thanks to widespread anti-Catholic demonstrations and the recently released documentary WAITING FOR SUPERMAN (dir.
-Davis Guggenheim), a chronicle of America's embattled educational system which finally and succinctly (I haven't seen it, so I'm just believing the hype) there's finally some good affirmative answers to "Won't somebody think of the children!?".
-Hopefully the protests and awareness will spread amongst the uppity parents of the nation and gain force in showing up these protectors of incompetent, dangerously apathetic teachers, papal pedophiles, and other abusers and saboteurs of our children's welfare who hide behind (teacher's union-enforced) tenure and other outdated legalities that protect the guilty and champion the mediocre.
+I never thought I'd be glad that parental over-protective hysteria is so rampant in this country, but thanks to widespread anti-Catholic demonstrations and the recently released documentary WAITING FOR SUPERMAN there's finally a real answer to "Won't somebody think of the children!?"
+Hopefully the protests and awareness will spread amongst the uppity parents of the nation and gain force in showing up these protectors of incompetent, dangerously apathetic teachers, papal pedophiles, and other abusers and saboteurs of our children's welfare who hide behind tenure and other outdated legalities that protect the guilty and champion the mediocre.

 Photobucket

 And another thing: none of it's at all new!
 Let's take a look at BECKETT (1964, above), for example.
 Richard Burton is the jaded intellectual pal of Peter O'Toole's happy-go-lusty King Henry.
-Henry appoints Beckett (Burton) the archbishop of Canterbury in hopes he'll let the king continue his lascivious ways unhindered by marital rigmarole, but it all boils to a head real fast when Beckett gets all pious, giving away his fancy clothes and then protecting a pedophile priest!
-O'Toole wants to do right by the locals and send the priest out to be tried by lynching or whatever is the style of the time, but Burton insists the priest go to the Vatican, for 'um', whatever amount of rosary-related penance the pope sees fit to assign.
+Henry appoints Beckett (Burton) the archbishop of Canterbury in hopes of continuing his lascivious ways unhindered by marital rigmarole, but it all boils to a head real fast when Beckett gets all pious, giving away his fancy clothes and then protecting a pedophile priest!
+O'Toole wants to do right by the locals and send the priest out to be hanged, but Burton insists the priest go to the Vatican, for 'um', whatever amount of rosary-related penance the pope sees fit to assign.

 Time for a quick personal anecdote: Of my 'group' from college, friends of friends who have since gone on to become doctors of psychiatry, professors of social work, professors, etc., a good portion of them were total flakes in undergraduate college, and it's hilarious to hear them solemnly and sanctimoniously preach the same stuff we used to make fun of... ala Burton in BECKETT.
-I'm not saying I'm any better, but if I was Peter O'Toole I wouldn't trust them to screw in a light bulb and yet they're the one's with the degrees and certification higher than mine... and I'm jealous!
-Kill Zem!
+I'm not saying I'm any better but if I was Peter O'Toole I wouldn't trust them to screw in a light bulb and yet they're the one's with the degrees and certification higher than mine... and I'm jealous!
+An...an... and I blame society!

 Photobucket